An Optimal Follicular Phase

 - Eat these cooling foods.

-- Book an herbal consult with me to get customized herbs to clear your type of heat.
+- Get a customized Chinese herbal formula to clear your type of heat.

 To support follicle development and maturation in cases of trying to conceive, or for late or early ovulation: